Applying for your student visa outside UK

 It is important to be aware of the eGates when arriving in the UK.
 They are automated self-service barriers located at immigration areas in UK airports.
 You can enter the UK via the eGates if you are a national from EU, Australia, Canada, Iceland, Japan, Liechtenstein, New Zealand, Norway, Singapore, South Korea, Switzerland or the USA.

-If you enter the UK using the eGates, you will not be given a stamp in your passport and will need to keep evidence of the date that you entered the UK (such as flight tickets and/or boarding pass) and provide these in addition to your other documents when you enrol.
+If you enter the UK using the eGates, you will not be given a stamp in your passport and will need to keep evidence of the date that you entered the UK (such as boarding pass and/or luggage tag) and provide these in addition to your other documents when you enrol.
 You will also need to keep these documents safe for the duration of your stay in the UK to prove the date that you entered the UK.

 It is important that you enter the UK during the validity of your Student visa.
-If you enter the UK before the start date of your 90-day temporary travel vignette using the eGates, you will enter the UK as a visitor.
+If you enter the UK before the start date of your 90-day temporary travel vignette or before the start date communicated to you by UKVI, using the eGates, you will enter the UK as a visitor.
 You will not be able to enrol onto your course as a visitor and will be required to leave the Common Travel Area (UK, Ireland, Isle of Man, Guernsey and Jersey) and re-enter the UK after your Student visa is valid in order to 'activate' your Student visa.

-What do I need to do if my visa is refused?
+What do I need to do if my Student visa is refused?

 If your Student visa application is refused, it is important that you contact us immediately.
 You must contact the International Student Advice (ISA) service to discuss your next steps.